 The next auction to enter our series is a manuscript from the legendary Leonardo da Vinci, a prominent figure of the High Renaissance.

 Da Vinci was quite a studious character.
 He frequently wrote down his thoughts as he tried to unravel the mysteries of the world and also whatever piqued his interests.
 These thoughts, drawings and notes were spread among countless sheets of paper of which 7,000 have survived.

-Da Vinci's Codex
+Da Vinci's Codex Leicester

-The work of Leonardo da Vinci will live on to challenge the thinkers of generations to come.
-Now that it has been translated and digitalised, it’s safe to say that his work will live on forever (even though it’s already 500 years old).
+Now that his most celebrated codex has been translated and digitalised, it’s safe to say that his work will live on forever (even though it’s already 500 years old).